Is My VPN Working? Here's How to Check

 Read Our ExpressVPN Review

 A free VPN sounds tempting, but many aren’t that secure at all.
 Along with being susceptible to VPN leaks, some free providers actively log and share your online activity.
-If a VPN subscription is completely out of the question, here are five free VPNs that still respect your privacy.
+Want to try a premium VPN risk-free?
+Check out the best VPN free trials and take advantage of money-back guarantees that have you covered for 30 to 45 days.

 VPN test FAQs